June 10, 2018

 git rebase origin master

+You can completely ignore updating your local master branch and simply run git rebase origin/master.
 I like having my local master up to date so I opt for the first case.

-2. git rebase --skip will ignore the local commit that causes the problem - never used it, to be honest
+2. git rebase --skip will ignore the local commit that causes the problem.
+This is useful if the commit is not relevant anymore or if it’s a mistake.

-Merging your branch
+Merging the branch

 For this reason, doing an 'Interactive' rebase is really helpful